A variational and symplectic framework for model-free control: preliminary results: INTRODUCTION

+The contribution of this work takes benefits of this kind of integrator to build an online optimization algorithm, hence allowing a self-tuning of the control law.
+The proposed variational-based model-free control formulation aims at considering the tracking error as a Lagrangian to minimize, thus providing an additional dynamic towards the adaptation of the key tuning-parameter.
+Such variational-based dynamic would help to "absorb" transients induced by internal modifications of the controlled process.

-The paper is structured as follows.
-Section II presents an overview of the model-free control methodology including its advantages in comparison with classical methodologies.
-Section III discusses the application of the calculus of variations to the model-free control.
-Some concluding remarks may be found in Section IV.
+The paper is structured as follow.
+Section II reviews the model-free control principles.
+Section III presents the Lagrangian formulation and derive the variational form of the model-free control law.
+Section IV illustrates the behavior of the proposed approach and discusses the results.
+Section V gives some concluding remarks and perspectives.